Russian developer bets on "Manhattan sur Seine"

 One of those groups, Vivre a la Defense, representing tenants of a building that needs to be demolished to make way for Hermitage Plaza, last month appealed to France’s highest court after a lower court setback.

-“If it doesn’t work, we’ll be in big trouble,” said Jean-Andre Lasserre, Socialist councilor for Courbevoie, a neighborhood that adjoins La Defense.
+“If it doesn’t work, we’ll be in big trouble,” said Jean-Andre Lasserre, Socialist councillor for Courbevoie, a neighbourhood that adjoins La Defense.
 “If it does work, we’ll have the type of people who live there for one or two months out of the year.
 The rest of the time it will be empty.”

 The Russian-born developer told Reuters he is on track to get bank financing by January at the latest, even though the amount needed has jumped to 1.2 billion euros from a previously targeted 700 million.